MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Block-SmbClientAccessToServer.md

 ```
 Block-SmbClientAccessToServer -InputObject <CimInstance[]> -IdentifierType <IdentifierType>
  -Identifier <String> [-Description <String>] [-Force] [-CimSession <CimSession[]>]
  [-ThrottleLimit <Int32>] [-AsJob] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION

-The `Block-SmbClientAccessToServer` cmdlet is used to prevent SMB clients from accessing a specified server.
+The `Block-SmbClientAccessToServer` cmdlet is used to prevent SMB clients from accessing a specified server when using SMB over QUIC client access control.
 When you run this cmdlet, all SMB client connections to the specified server will be terminated, and no new connections will be allowed until the block is lifted.
 To unblock access to the server, use the `Unblock-SmbClientAccessToServer` cmdlet.

 ## EXAMPLES